Cordless Vacuum vs Robot Vacuum

 Pros

-- High suction power for deep cleaning
+- Powerful suction for deep cleaning and embedded dirt removal

 Cons

-- Requires active user effort and time
+- Requires active user effort and time investment

-- Battery runtime typically 20–60 minutes
+- Battery runtime typically 20–60 minutes per charge

 Robot Vacuum